krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/express/express.md

       There is no need to install handlebars because `express-generator` already downloaded `hbs` package for you when you run `express --hbs express-web-server.`

 ## Methods

+- `express.static(path_to_templates)`
+  Specify the path where to find static content.

+  - Return value
+    A middleware function.

 - `express.Router`